Greek battleship Salamis: Construction and cancellation

 The outbreak of World War I in July 1914 drastically altered the situation; the British Government declared a naval blockade of Germany in August after it entered the war.
-The blockade meant that the guns could not be delivered, but the ship was nevertheless launched on 11 November 1914.
-With no possibility of arming the ship, work was halted on 31 December 1914.
+The blockade meant that the guns could not be delivered, but the ship was nevertheless launched on 11 November 1914 under the name Vasilefs Georgios, likely to match her intended running mate Vasilefs Konstantinos.
+However, the name Salamis continued to be used in all documentation after World War I. With no possibility of arming the ship, work was halted on 31 December 1914.
 In addition, manpower shortages created by the war, along with the redirection of steel production to the needs of the Army, meant that less critical projects could not be completed, especially since other warships were nearing completion and could be finished much more quickly.
 By this time Greece had paid AG Vulcan only £450,000.
 Bethlehem refused to send the main battery guns to Greece.
 The 14-inch guns were instead sold to the British, who used them to arm the four s.